Three Ways to Learn

 Need some feedback and advice?
 The Driver Evaluation is a one-hour route through Astoria and Warrenton with a certified instructor.
 The evaluation covers how well you know the law plus seven general areas: Turning, Lane Changes, Backing, Intersections, Parking, Speed Control, and Attention.
 Following the evaluation, you'll find out what you should work on and get some tips for improvement.
 You can sign up for Driving Lessons if you want more help.

 Classroom Jan 15 - March 6 , MTW 6:30- 8 p.m.

 Before you register, please be sure you can complete course requirements.
 If you are not ready to register today, you can join the waiting list by signing up for reminders below.
 Classroom sessions are held online through live video conferencing.
 Behind the wheel lessons (BTW) are scheduled separately, once a week, in student teams of 2.
 Instructional permit required.
-Any teen or adult may take the driver education course.
 Only teens 15-17 with an Oregon permit qualify for the Oregon DMV test waiver.

 Course Fee: $299* ($215 low-income)

-* Rates and discounts are based on completion of all required hours.
+* Fees are non-refundable.
+Rates and discounts are based on completion of all required hours.
 Additional fees may be charged for absences/withdrawal.
+Multiple child discount available.

-Students need laptop/computer + smartphone, reliable internet connection.
-More Details
+Students need laptop/computer + smartphone, reliable internet connection, quiet environment.